Welcome to our Backpack website

-It’s important that you choose the correct backpack for your pupose.
-If you are only planning to use it for travelling to work or school, or short outings then there’s no point in having a bigger pack than you need – a daypack is ideal.
-If, however, you are preparing for some serious treckking then it’s essential to have a pack that is large enough to carry all that you need – not having enough spare food or clothing could endanger your life; but you also need to take into account your personal size and strength and not try to carry something too big or heavy.
+It’s important that you choose the correct backpack for your purpose.
+If you are only planning to use it for traveling to work or school, or short outings then there’s no point in having a bigger pack than you need – a day-pack is ideal.
+If, however, you are preparing for some serious trekking then it’s essential to have a pack that is large enough to carry all that you need – not having enough spare food or clothing could endanger your life; but you also need to take into account your personal size and strength and not try to carry something too big or heavy.
 It’s a good investment to buy the largest pack you can comfortably carry and make sure that it can be fully adapted to your body shape.
 Take a look at our guide below.

 Daypacks – Backpacks up to 20 litres